Attachment theory: Changes with age

-Insecure attachment patterns can compromise exploration and the achievement of self-confidence.
+Insecure attachment patterns can compromise exploration and self-confidence.
 A securely attached baby is free to concentrate on their environment.

-Bowlby held that over the first three years human babies develop a feedback system (like a thermostat) which has proximity-to-mother or mother-figure as its "set-goal."
+Bowlby held that over the first three years, human babies develop a feedback system (like a thermostat) with proximity to the mother or mother-figure as its "set-goal."
 Formation of this system has four phases.

 The raw materials for this system, first emitted (as Bowlby put it) over the two or three months after birth (which he called Phase One of attachment formation), Bowlby called "attachment behaviours": rooting, sucking, smiling, crying, reaching, clinging and looking.
-Even six-month-olds typically direct smiles, cries, and other attachment or proximity seeking behaviours indiscriminately towards caregivers, if more than one is available.
-Eventually, a single figure will become the focus of these behaviours, according to the theory.
+Even six-month-olds typically direct smiles, cries, and other attachment or proximity-seeking behaviours indiscriminately towards caregivers when more than one is available.
+According to the theory, a single figure will eventually become the focus of these behaviours.

 Where there is more than one caregiver, attachments to different caregivers are hypothesised to be arranged hierarchically, with the principal attachment figure at the top.
 The set-goal of the ABS is to maintain a bond with an accessible and available attachment figure.

-During the second phase of attachment-formation (three to six months), the infant is said to start the process of discriminating between familiar and unfamiliar adults, beginning to become more selectively focused on the person who will ultimately become their preferred mother-figure.
+During the second phase of attachment-formation (three to six months), the infant is said to start the process of discriminating between familiar and unfamiliar adults, becoming more selectively focused on the person who will ultimately become their preferred mother-figure.

 Phase Three of attachment formation is said to last from around six or seven months of age to two or more years.
-Soon following and clinging are added to the range of proximity-seeking behaviours.
+Soon, following and clinging are added to the range of proximity-seeking behaviours.
 This is the start of the infant's behaviour toward the caregiver becoming organized on a goal-directed basis to achieve the conditions that make it feel secure.
 By the end of the first year, the infant will be able to display a range of attachment behaviours designed to maintain proximity.
 These manifest as protesting the caregiver's departure, greeting the caregiver's return, clinging when frightened, and following when able.

 With the development of locomotion, the infant is expected to begin to use the caregiver or caregivers as a "safe base" from which to explore.
 Infant exploration is expected to be greater when the caregiver is present because the infant's attachment system will be relaxed, making it freer to explore.
 If the caregiver is inaccessible or unresponsive, attachment behaviour should be more strongly exhibited.
 Anxiety, fear, illness, and fatigue are expected to increase a child's attachment behaviours.

 After the second year, Bowlby thought that a child begins to see the caregiver as an independent person.
-This is Phase Four beginning, and a more complex and goal-corrected partnership develops.
+This is the beginning of Phase Four, and a more complex, goal-corrected partnership develops.
 Children begin to notice others' goals and feelings and plan their actions accordingly.